Alternate Monk

 17th-level Way of the Shadow Arts feature

-You are an unrivaled master of the Shadow Arts, and have unlocked dark Ki powers which mark you as a true Master
+You are an unrivaled master of the Shadow Arts, and wield dark powers which mark you as a true Master of Shadows.
+You gain the following benefits:

-• You can cast your Shadow Arts spells at will.
+• You can cast your Shadow Arts spells at will, without Ki.

 • The range of your Shadow Step increases to 120 feet.